 Python Developer

 Python developers are responsible for designing, coding, deploying, and debugging different backend development projects.
 These experts help companies develop their technological framework while handling several other tasks.
-Many popular sites, including public universities and social media sites, use Python developers for their apps and websites.
+Many popular sites, including official websites for public universities and social media apps, are built by Python developers.

-Developers may be required to create apps for an employer, build tools for the job, and design frameworks for code.
+Developers may be required to create apps for an employer, build tools for the job, and use a variety of Python frameworks.
 Also, these professionals may publish new services and create websites.
-Python developers often work alongside other professionals like data scientists and analysts in pair programming projects.
+Python developers often work alongside other professionals like data scientists and data analysts in pair programming projects.

 iOS Swift Developer